eranco74/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 Internally, create single-node-iso would compile a single-node-iso-target.yaml into Ignition (much like coreos/fcct) and include it along with the Ignition it generates and embed it into the ISO.

+### Allow bootstrap-in-place in cloud environment (future work)
+For bootstrap-in-place model to work in cloud environemnt we need to mitigate the following gaps:
+1. The bootstrap-in-place model relay on the live ISO environment as a place to write bootstrapping files so that they don't end up on the real node.
+Optional mitigation: We can mimic this environment by mounting some directories as tmpfs during the bootstrap phase.
+2. The bootstrap-in-place model uses coreos-installer to write the final Ignition to disk along with the RHCOS image.
+Optional mitigation: We can boot the machine with the right RHCOS image for the release.
+Instead of writing the Ignition to disk we will use the cloud credentials to update the node Ignition config in the cloud provider.

 ### Limitations

 While most CRDs get created by CVO some CRDs are created by the operators, since during the bootstrap phase there is no schedulable node, operators can't run, these CRDs won't be created until the node pivot to become the master node.
 This imposes a limitation on the user when specifying custom manifests prior to the installation.
 These are the CRDs that are not present during bootstrap:
 * clusternetworks.network.openshift.io